sharmashivanand/wp-real-time-social-proof/readme.txt

 Generated records show name, transaction, location of the person.
 Times are intelligently generated using prime numbers for maximum CTR.
 Records are also pulled out of uniquely seed based random algorithm.

 == Upgrade Notice ==

+= 2.3 =
+Maintenance update with minor polish.
+No breaking changes.

 = 2.2.7 =
 * Compatibility: Added error suppression for Easy Digital Downloads 3.0+ to eliminate PHP notices while maintaining functionality